Will a breast reduction lift my breasts?

 When will I be able to see the results from my breast reduction surgery?

-Immediate changes will be visible to you shortly after the breast reduction procedure but post-op swelling may prevent you from seeing the end result for some time.
-Although the swelling will slowly decrease over the weeks after your breast reduction surgery, it can take up to six months for the final results to be seen.
+Changes should be visible to you shortly after the breast reduction procedure, but post-op swelling may prevent you from seeing the end result for some time.
+Although the swelling will slowly decrease over the weeks after your breast reduction surgery, it can take up to six months for your results to be seen.
 Regular follow up appointments will help you to monitor the progress of your breast reduction surgery and ensure that the incisions are healing well.

 What will be discussed at my initial breast reduction consultation?

 During the initial breast reduction consultation, you will be able to discuss a number of concerns and have your questions answered by a qualified consultant.
 In this time, you can address anything from your cosmetic goals, for example, what you ideally want your breasts to look like and whether you are a suitable candidate for the surgery.
 The consultant will then offer advice based on the size and shape of your breasts.

 Be prepared to discuss your medical history with your consultant, as this will contribute to whether or not you are a suitable candidate for the surgery.
 Come to the consultation with all of the relevant information regarding previous surgeries, drug allergies and any past or present medical conditions.
 It is also wise to be transparent about any pregnancy plans you have in the future or weight loss goals you have in mind.
 The consultant will then discuss with you the outcome that you can anticipate as well as any risks or potential complications involved in the procedure.